Products featured on Pianodao are selected for review by ANDREW EALES.

 Easy Concert Pieces is a brand new series of three piano collections edited by Monika Twelsiek and Rainer Mohrs, and published worldwide by Schott Music.
-The first book came out last year, while Book 2 has just been published.
-I will look at both, and let’s see how the series is shaping up!
+No need to beat around the bush: I really like this series, so let’s take a close look…

 According to the Preface,